sucv/HoloLive2dChatbot/README.md

 Before import a new model, you need to do the follows.

 + Download a model from the [official collection](https://www.live2d.com/en/download/sample-data/) or any 3rd party sources.
 Make sure there is a `xxx.model3.json` in it, not a `xxx.model.json`.
 The latter only supports  Live2D SDK version <3.0 (I guess), whereas the app is based on the newest (4.2.4) Live2D SDK.
 + Edit `xxx.model3.json` for your model.
 The goal is to name each expressions and motions meaningfully so that later ChatGPT can react based on them.
-In some models, the expressions or motions may have meaningless name such as `F01`, `F02`, etc. Change it to meaningful name such as `Happy`, `Sad`.
+In some models, the expressions or motions may have meaningless names such as `F01`, `F02`, etc. Change it to meaningful names such as `Happy`, `Sad`.
 	+ How to determine the correct name?
 Go to an Live2D online viewer like [this one](https://guansss.github.io/live2d-viewer-web/), drag your model folder to it and play each expression and/or motion.
 By which you should be able to eyeball and name them.
 Make them distinguishable to each other.
 For example, for expressions, there are several [basic emotions](https://en.wikipedia.org/wiki/Emotion) to name, including `Happy`, `Sad`, `Disgusting`, `Fear`, `Angry`, `Neutral`, `Surprised`, and `Contempt`, and for motions, consider `Smile`, `Cry`, `Laugh`, `Doubt`, `Jump`, etc...
 Restructure the json if necessary.
 See the existing model json files (such as `Resources/Wanko_touch/Wanko_touch.model3.json` and `Resources/Haru/Haru.model3.json`) for reference.
 + If the model's predefined expressions and motions do not satisfy you, you can use [Live2D Editor](https://www.live2d.com/en/) to create more.
 I am very new to this but there are plenty of tutorials online.
 Alternatively, you may pay someone to create a custom model for you.

 To import more models, simply copy/paste the model folder under `Resources` folder.
 The model folder structure looks like this.

 ![](screenshots/model_structure.png "The structure of a model.")
 > Usually, a model folder contains the expressions, textures, motions, sounds, and some other files.
 Some models may not have expressions or motions, but that won't be a problem for our app.
 Make sure your model folder is consistent with the model json file.
 Here in this example, the model folder `Haru` and the model json file `Haru.model3.json` are consistent because they both have `Haru`.
 Inconsistency would crash the app.
+The last `prompt_default.txt` will be generated if it doesn't exist.

 Restart the app to load the imported model.